“People think you’re so sweet, but I know the truth.”

 When my ex said these words, I knew they weren’t true.
 But momentarily there was something resembling comfort in the idea that instead of being outright rejected by him, I just needed to “do better.”
 I preferred self-rejection.
 Unfortunately, a pattern formed from the lie that somehow comforted and hurt me.

 For years, this was my life.
 Friendships.
 Relationships.
 Acquaintance-ships.
-I became less and less familiar with the core of who I was.
-Only to find if the relationship ended, the story that emerged about me wasn’t about me at all, but who I’d become in that scenario.
+I became less and less familiar with the core of who I was, which made it impossible to love myself.
+How can you love a stranger.
+Often, when my relationships were tested or ended is when I learned who I’d become in that scenario.

 When “life” happens, it’s tempting to allow a temporary shift in perspective to become permanent.
 We lean toward embracing lies that brought comfort, distraction, or maybe even protection at a vulnerable moment.
-However, it’s imperative we train ourselves to recognize lies and embrace new possibilities.
+It takes effort and intention to train ourselves to recognize lies and embrace new possibilities.
+Those, plus courage, are what we’d need to decide to open the book on our lives and share with others.

-To that end, I shared this acronym at an event recently.
+To that end, here is acronym with tips to help uncover the true you, and put a positive spin on your story to encourage someone.
 I hope you find these tips helpful in evolving your story to a tale of triumph!

 S – Steer your speech away from shame (and blame).